 Other TVs might simply have a protective door, which will move out of the way when you push the cable in.

-The same is true if you are connecting a cable box or DVD player – make sure the protective cap is removed.
+The same applies to connecting a cable box or DVD player – make sure the protective cap is removed.

 2. Find the Optical Input Connection on Your Home Theater Amplifier or Soundbar

-As with your TV, check that the optical input on your soundbar or amplifier has no plastic plug in place.
+As with your TV, check that the optical input on your soundbar or amplifier has no plastic plug.

 If it has, then remove it.
 If not, you should be able to plug in the cable easily.